symoon94/CNN-pytorch/README.md

 # CNN-pytorch
-Simple CNN Model with pytorch and Cifar10 dataset is used.
+Simple CNN Model with pytorch and MNIST dataset is used.
 This code was for my pytorch practice so more optimization is needed for actual usage.

 ## Usage